-For both B2C and D2C brands, this new concept is important to consider when building omnichannel retail plans for the years ahead.
+For both B2C (business-to-consumer) and D2C (direct-to-consumer) brands, this new concept is important to consider when building omnichannel retail plans for the years ahead.

-However, before you can devise a strategy, it is important to first understand the building blocks of this rising trend.
+However, before you can devise a strategy, it is essential first to understand the building blocks of this rising trend.

-The term linear commerce was first coined by Web Smith, the founder of Mizzen+Main.
+Web Smith, the founder of Mizzen+Main, first coined the term linear commerce.
 According to Smith, it is a blend of media and commerce.
 While, traditionally, businesses acquired most of their customers through paid efforts, a linear approach harnesses the power of media to prioritize the audience first.

 It starts with loyalty and ends with a product.

-This unique model is how many new DTC brands are getting their start.
-Rather than creating a product and then purchasing ads to market that product, DTC brands are launching by first curating an audience.
-Later, these brands market a product to an audience that is primed and ready to make a purchase.
+This unique model is how many new D2C brands are getting their start.
+Rather than creating a product and then purchasing ads to market that product, D2C brands are launching by first curating an audience.
+Later, these brands market a product to an audience that is primed and ready to purchase.

-Traditionally, companies have gone to market with a product and then worked to build a loyal consumer base—often through large marketing spend.
+Traditionally, companies have gone to market with a product and then worked to build a loyal consumer base—often through large marketing spending.

 Brands today are flipping the coin and investing in organic audience growth rather than spending their marketing dollars on paid ads.

 By building an audience first, these brands can create a product that makes sense for their audience.
-It might start with a podcast, which winds up selling t-shirts to loyal listeners, and eventually spawns an entire brand.
+It might start with a podcast that sells t-shirts to loyal listeners and eventually spawns an entire brand.

-To understand how it works in the real world, let’s take a look at three prime examples.
+To understand how it works in the real world, let’s look at three prime examples.

 Katy Hearn is a choice example of someone who first built an organic audience base and later turned it into a platform for commerce.